Thessalonike of Macedon: Life

 Thessalonike returned to Macedon in 317 BC with Olympias.
 She, along with Olympias, Roxana, Alexander IV of Macedon, and Alexander's betrothed, Deidameia, sought refuge in the fortress of Pydna on the advance of Cassander in 315 BC.
 The fall of Pydna and the execution of her stepmother threw her into the power of Cassander, who embraced the opportunity to connect himself with the Argead dynasty by marrying her, possibly by force.
 Historians disagree regarding whether Cassander favoured Thessalonike over her sister Cleopatra, possibly due to a weaker connection with Alexander and stronger one with Philip II, or if Thessalonike was his second choice.

-Cassander named the city Thessaloniki after his wife.
-Thessaloniki was founded on the site of ancient Therma, and soon became, and still is, one of the most wealthy and populous cities of Macedonia.
-Thessalonice was likely the first city to be named for a Macedonian woman, though the trend continued.

 Thessalonike became queen of Macedon and the mother of three sons, Philip, Antipater, and Alexander.
 After the death of Cassander, Thessalonike appears to have at first retained much influence over her sons in 295 BC.
 Her son Philip succeeded his father, but died shortly after taking the throne.
 Shortly after Philip's death, Antipater murdered his mother.
 The reason for this is unclear, but most sources say that it was due to jealousy.
 Justin claimed that Thessalonike demanded that Antipater, the next eldest son, share the rule with Alexander.
 The decision to kill his mother, rather than Alexander, may imply that Thessalonike was acting as regent for Alexander, as many of her female relatives had done previously.

+City of Thessaloniki

+Cassander named the city Thessaloniki after his wife.
+Thessaloniki was founded on the site of ancient Therma, and soon became, and still is, one of the most wealthy and populous cities of Macedon and then capital of the Roman province of Macedonia.
+Thessalonice was likely the first city to be named for a Macedonian woman, though the trend continued.
+Today, Thessaloniki is the second largest city of Greece, the largest city of Macedonia, Greece and the capital of Central Macedonia.